-DOJ withdraws federal protections on transgender bathrooms in schools
+Trump administration withdraws federal protections on transgender bathrooms in schools

-(CNN)The Trump administration on Wednesday night withdrew Obama-era guidance on transgender bathroom use in public schools.
+Washington (CNN)The Trump administration on Wednesday night withdrew Obama-era guidance on transgender bathroom use in public schools.

 Last May, under the Obama administration, the departments of Justice and Education told public school districts and colleges that receive federal funding that it interprets "sex discrimination" under Title IX, a federal law that bans sex discrimination in schools, to include claims based on gender identity.